 I told him too, his are really dull.

-‘What do you lose, if you get everything you want?’
+So I learn forth, and ask softly, “What do you lose, if you get everything you want?”

-He turns around and kisses me.
+And Jax, Jax looks up at me, and finally kisses me.
 I hold my breath for a second, then remember to let go and let it be.
+I don’t need to know.